 The consolidated financial statements of the Group have been prepared on a going concern basis.
-As at 31 December 2021, the Group's current liabilities exceed its current assets by RO 1.90 million (2020 - RO 1.2 million).
+As at 31 December 2022, the Group's current liabilities exceed its current assets by RO 723 thousand (2021 - RO 1.90 million).
 However, the Group will generate sufficient cash flows by making available the plant capacity to the off-taker to discharge the short term liabilities as and when they fall due.
 The main portion of the current liability representing the long term loan is payable semi-annually and the future short term capacity charge revenue from the off-taker will be in excess of such liability.
 The Company may also re-negotiate payment terms with related parties, if necessary.
 Further, the Company also has access to credit facilities as described in note 17.

-The contract of Al Rusail Power Company SAOC with OPWP, its sole customer is about to end on 31 March 2022.
+The contract of Al Rusail Power Company SAOC with OPWP, its sole customer dated 1 May 2005 (amended on 6 December 2006, 19 April 2012) has been expired on 31 March 2022 and contract is further extended to 7 months period ended 31 October 2022.
+On further expiry, this has been renewed again for 14 months ending on 31 December 2023.
+The Company does not have any alternate customers as at 31 December 2022.
 The management assessed the financial and operating conditions that could cast doubt about the ability of the Company to continue as a going concern.
 In doing so the management considers both the financial and operating events and conditions.
-From financial perspective, the Company maintains a strong financial position, financial performance, and liquidity since it has closed all of its outstanding loans and maintains sufficient liquid assets in the form of fixed deposits to handle costs.
+From financial perspective, the Company maintains a strong financial position, financial performance, and liquidity since it has closed all of its outstanding loans and maintains sufficient liquid assets in the form of fixed deposits and bank balances to handle costs.
+In addition to that, the management has prepared a detailed business plan approved by those charged with governance evidencing the expected cash flow to be generated from operation and new proposal in the foreseeable future.